Donncha provides two hour, half day and full day Negotiations Workshops. Please contact to discuss your requirements.

 I was recently asked by Maria Johnston, Operations & Enterprise Development Manager, DCU Invent Centre to deliver a two hour session on Negotiations at 10AM on Tuesday 10th November, 2015 for clients and startups.
 This post details what I sent by way of Bio and Agenda:

-Donncha Hughes specialises in working with technology oriented and professional service SMEs and startups as a trainer, mentor and consultant.
-Sdelf employed for the last 5 years, Donncha has over 15 years business management experience working in the publric and private sector.
-My area of expertise includes Marketing, Events, Online marketing and Sales and Tenders, and now I work with startups on all areas of their business to include: business models; business plans and grant applications; financial projections and goal setting.
+Donncha Hughes specialises in working with technology-oriented and professional service SMEs and startups as a trainer, mentor and consultant.
+Self-employed for the last 5 years, Donncha has over 15 years of business management experience working in the public and private sector.
+My area of expertise includes Marketing, Events, Online Marketing and Sales and Tenders, and now I work with startups on all areas of their business to include: business models; business plans and grant applications; financial projections and goal setting.
 A trainer with New Frontiers in DCU/DKIT; LyIT and IT Sligo; and GMIT, Donncha is a member of Enterprise Ireland’s external evaluation panel for the Competitive Start Fund.
 He is an active blogger to include guest posts for Inspired Startups, New Frontiers and Tweak Your Biz.

 What I will cover on the day:

 People negotiate every single day – with colleagues, with managers, with suppliers, with clients, and with members of other teams (and at home).
 The ability to bring about good outcomes is critical to the effectiveness of people from a short and long term perspective.